-We also know that we may face situations where a positive COVID-19 test result from a child or teacher is reported.
+We know that we may face situations where a positive COVID-19 test result from a child or teacher is reported.
 In the event of a positive test result in a classroom, the teachers and families in that room will be asked to self-quarantine IF the children or the teachers were present during the exposure period of the infected individual.
-Children and staff members in the adjoining buddy room may also be required to quarantine, depending upon the exposure.
+(Updated 1/10/22) Note: There may be times when the buddy classrooms are together for short periods of time indoors.
+In the event that this happens and that there is a child or teacher in either of the buddy rooms who has tested positive, we will need to consider the children in both of the classrooms "exposed" and will then need to close both rooms for quarantine.

 From the onset of this pandemic, we have worked hard to support our teachers.
-Through the support of the federal PPP loan and the generous donations of PIC families and friends, we were able to continue the salaries and benefits of our teachers through our 2020 4-month closure.
+Through the support of the federal PPP loan and the generous donations of PIC families and friends, we were able to continue the salaries and benefits of our teachers through our 4-month closure in 2020.
 We are extremely grateful for the individual support that made that happen.